VidCRAFT3: Camera, Object, and Lighting Control for Image-to-Video Generation: Introduction

 \section{Introduction}

-Image-to-video (I2V) generation is a powerful technique that brings still images to life, with broad applications across content creation, advertising, and animation.
+\IEEEPARstart{I}{mage-to-video (I2V)} generation is a powerful technique that brings still images to life, with broad applications across content creation, advertising, and animation.
 Controllable I2V generation, in particular, aims to animate a reference image according to user-specified control signals, such as text, object motion, and camera motion, while preserving high visual fidelity.
-Recent advancements in diffusion-based generative models and extensive web-scale data~\cite{bain2021frozen} have significantly enhanced the ability to generate temporally coherent and visually compelling videos from limited inputs, such as a single image or sparse annotations~\cite{guo2023animatediff,chen2023videocrafter1,xing2025dynamicrafter,guo2024i2v,wang2024motionctrl,he2024cameractrl}.
-However, achieving precise, simultaneous control of camera motion, object motion, and lighting direction remains a significant challenge in real-world scenarios.
+Recent advancements in diffusion-based generative models and extensive web-scale data~\cite{bain2021frozen} have significantly enhanced the ability to generate temporally coherent and visually compelling videos from limited inputs, such as a single image or sparse annotations~\cite{guo2023animatediff,chen2023videocrafter1,xing2024dynamicrafter,guo2024i2v,wang2024motionctrl,he2024cameractrl}.
+However, achieving precise joint control of camera motion, object motion, and lighting direction remains a significant challenge.
+These factors are physically coupled through the image formation process, where viewpoint, geometry, and illumination jointly define the scene appearance~\cite{barron2014shape,kajiya1986rendering}.
+Consequently, treating them independently often results in visual inconsistencies such as unsynchronized shadows, making joint modeling essential for physical coherence.

 \IEEEpubidadjcol